-The Bank establishes a provision for potential losses from other credit risk-weighted off-balance sheet items in accordance with the accounting policy disclosed in Note 28(a) to the financial statements.
-As of 31 December 2019, the provision against losses on guarantees and other irrevocable commitments recognised in the Bank's financial statements, amounts to RSD 1,199 thousand (31 December 2019: RSD 1,536 thousand).
+The Bank establishes a provision for potential losses from other credit risk-weighted offbalance sheet items in accordance with the accounting policy disclosed in Note 28(a) to the financial statements.
+As of 31 December 2020, the provision against losses on guarantees and other irrevocable commitments recognised in the Bank's financial statements, amounts to RSD 1,246 thousand (31 December 2019: RSD 1,199 thousand).

-As of 31 December 2019, the Bank did not have uncovered letters of credit and irrevocable commitments.
+As of 31 December 2020, the Bank had irrevocable commitments related to guarantee schedule of RS.